araujocesarr/Airbnb-Clone/README.md

 # Airbnb-Clone
-It is a website that mimics the structure of AirBnb Experiences.
+It is a website that imitates the AirBnb Experiences structure.